whn09/learning2rank/README.md

 Learning to Rank
 ======

 A simple implementation of algorithms of learning to rank.
+Pairwise (RankNet) and ListWise (ListNet) approach.

 ## Requirements
 [tqdm](https://github.com/noamraph/tqdm)